KirashuYakima/PasswordManager/README.md

 # 🌸 Password Vault - Protect Your Secrets 🌸

 Welcome to **Password Vault**, your trusted companion for managing passwords securely.
-Built with care and infused with a touch of anime-inspired elegance, this tool ensures your secrets stay safe where they belong—on your main source PC!
+This tool ensures your secrets stay safe where they belong—on your main source PC!

 ---